sphinx-gallery/sphinx-gallery/doc/configuration.rst

     When ``nested_sections=True`` and there are gallery examples in the gallery's root folder, the root gallery ``index.rst`` file will contain two toctrees.
-    This may cause undesirable behaviour in the sidebar.
+    This may cause undesirable duplication in the sidebar.
     Try moving the root gallery examples to their own sub-folder to prevent this, as this will result in only a single toctree in the root gallery ``index.rst``.